hl7au/au-fhir-base/pages/_includes/au-smokingstatus-intro.md

 **AU Base Smoking Status** *[[DRAFT 0](guidance.html)]*

 This profile defines an observation structure that represents smoking status, for use in an Australian context.
-It is compatible for use with the International Patient Summmry implementation guide
+It is compatible for use with the International Patient Summmary implementation guide.

 #### Usage Notes
 * Is for use to record smoking status at a point in time.